The call for abstracts is now closed. The original submission guidelines appear below.

 - Innovation stations

 Innovation stations are posters.
 Material is mounted on a poster board (approximately 4 feet/122 centimetres high by 8 feet/244 centimetres wide).
 We will schedule a time for you to be available at your station to give attendees an overview of your project and answer questions.
 Abstracts should be informational and should report on work that has been completed, not in progress.
 No audio-visual equipment will be provided for innovation stations.
-A poster presentation award will be granted at the end of the convention.

 Submission form requirements